pablodecm/phd_thesis/src/104_chapter_4.md

 L_\textrm{CE} ( \boldsymbol{y} , f(\boldsymbol{x})) = - \sum_i y_i \log \hat{y}_i
 $$ {#eq:general_ce}
-which can be used to recover [Equation @eq:binary_xe] when $k=2$, considering the one-dimensional target and prediction as the the i=1 elements and that $y_0=1-y$ and $\hat{y}_0=1-f(x)$.
+which can be used to recover [Equation @eq:binary_xe] when $k=2$, considering the one-dimensional target and prediction as the i=1 elements and that $y_0=1-y$ and $\hat{y}_0=1-f(x)$.
 If the prediction output is to generally represent exclusive class probabilities, as is the goal of soft classification, the prediction sum is expected to be one.